terrariumcloud/terrarium-deployment-utils/terrarium-backup/README.md

 The default `AWSKeyManagementServicePowerUser` policy does not include schedule key deletion permission which prevents KMS keys from being deleted.
 For this reason, create a custom policy, i.e. `CustomKMSScheduleKeyDeletion` with `kms:ScheduleKeyDeletion` action.

 ### Managing backups for new tables or S3 buckets
 If you want to create backups for a table that's not specified in the current implementation, you need to add the ARN of that resource to a set of resources that are assigned to a backup plan i.e. you need to update the backup selection.
-To do that, go to `dynamodb-backup/main.tf` add modify the `aws_backup_selection` resource list to include the ARN of the newly created table.
+To do that, go to `dynamodb-backup/main.tf` and modify the `aws_backup_selection` resource list to include the ARN of the newly created table.

+The ARN is always going the have the same structure, you just need to add a table name.

 ```
 arn:aws:dynamodb:${local.region}:${local.account_id}:table/YOUR_TABLE